Is Pumpkin Spice Celtic???

 A classic pumpkin spice mix usually includes cinnamon, ginger, nutmeg, cloves, and allspice.
 Cinnamon is the foundational spice, while the others are often included in varying ratios.
 Some mixes also throw in mace or cardamom.

 This mix is actually a long-standing recipe handed down loosely from over 250 years ago.
-Most of the pumpkin spice spices (and let's be clear we are talking about spices that have traditionally been used to flavor pumpkin pie not coffee, and not some mysterious mix in a jar from the store) were in fact the baseline flavorings for much of the cuisine of the British Isles in the 18th-century - several being sourced from the New World.
+Most of the pumpkin spice spices (and let's be clear we are talking about spices that have traditionally been used to flavor pumpkin pie not coffee, and not some mysterious mix in a jar from the store) were in fact the baseline flavorings for much of the cuisine of the British Isles from the 16th- through the 19th century.
+Several were sourced from the New World.

 The average Scottish, Irish or English immigrant to North America would try to have pepper, ginger, cinnamon, nutmeg, mace, and cloves in their larder, if they could afford them.
 Spices such as nutmeg came from the West Indies so they were more affordable.
 Never the less, most cooks reserved their best spices for special holiday dishes.
 Like you know pies.
-Or to be more accurate, steamed puddings.
+Or more often, steamed puddings.
+Puddings wre a staple since they were something a cook could set up and let go all day while they performed other tasks.
+They were efficient as well as satisfying.
+Haggis is a pudding, as you probably already know.

 Other spices used were allspice, anise seed, caraway, coriander, and fennel.
 Some cookbooks also mention less common spices like galangal and grains of paradise.